 The distinctive climate and architecture of Chicago present specialized challenges in maintaining the integrity of building envelopes.
 With a rich history spanning three decades in the Chicago area, RestoreWorks Masonry Restoration has accumulated a deep well of expertise in preserving these critical elements of a building's structure.

-We will delve into the prevalent building envelope issues encountered in the Chicagoland area, drawing on our extensive experience to outline maintenance essentials.
+We will explore the prevalent building envelope issues encountered in the Chicago and Indiana area, drawing on our extensive experience to outline these building envelope maintenance essentials.

 The Risks of Deferred Maintenance